On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: The Two-Agent Stochastic Interaction Model

-In this section, we prove that, in model (C2), $X(t)$ is well-defined when $0< \alpha <1$.
-We first observe that the stochastic intensity $\lambda(x)=\frac{\lambda}{|x|^{\alpha}}$ is almost surely integrable.
-Based on this, we show that no accumulations of interactions can appear a.s.
-We then explain how to use this to construct the process $X(t)$ path-wise for all $t\geq 0$.
-Finally, we discuss the quite different behavior of the dynamics when $1\leq \alpha <2$ and $\alpha\geq 2$.
+In this section, we prove that the solution of the stochastic differential equation associated to model {\bf (C2)} is well-defined when $0\leq \alpha < 1$.
+For this, we use the Engelbert-Schmidt 0-1 law.
+Next, we show that, almost surely, no accumulation points of interactions can appear in a finite time horizon, which allows one to give a path-wise construction of the process $X(t)$ for all $t\geq 0$.
+We then discuss the behavior of the dynamics when $1\leq \alpha <2$ and $\alpha\geq 2$.

-\begin{lemma}[Engelbert-Schmidt 0-1's Law, \cite{karatzas2012brownian},\cite{yen2014local}] Let $\{W(t)\}$ be a standard Brownian motion.
+\begin{lemma}[Engelbert-Schmidt 0-1's Law] Let $\{W(t)\}$ be a standard Brownian motion.
 Assume that $W(0)=0$.
-For any $T>0$,
+For any $t>0$,